The Online Queue Management System That Will Revolutionize .gov

-It may be hard to believe that something as simple as a web-based queue management system can change the structure and flow of your government office or organization, but it’s true.
+It may be hard to believe that something as simple as a online queue management system can change the structure and flow of your government office or organization, but it’s true.
 You may have to see it to believe it, and that’s perfectly fine.
-Qless happily offers demos of its queue platforms and management systems.
+QLess happily offers demos of its queue platforms and management systems.
 The first step to accepting the line management options of the future is to become familiar with what it means to go queueless.
 For government offices, you have the opportunity to transform the very environment of your office.
 That, in turn, will improve the attitudes of the employees who work in your organization and the citizens you serve.

 Standing in a Virtual Queue